Court in Myanmar again finds Suu Kyi guilty of corruption | Law-Order

 The case that ended Friday involved five offenses under the anti-corruption law and followed earlier convictions on seven other corruption counts, each of which was punishable by up to 15 years in prison and a fine.

-Suu Kyi's supporters and independent analysts say the numerous charges against her and her allies are an attempt to legitimise the military's seizure of power while eliminating her from politics before an election it has promised for next year.
+Suu Kyi's supporters and independent analysts say the numerous charges against her and her allies are an attempt to legitimize the military's seizure of power while eliminating her from politics before an election it has promised for 2023.

 In the five counts of corruption decided Friday, Suu Kyi was alleged to have abused her position and caused a loss of state funds by neglecting to follow financial regulations in granting permission to Win Myat Aye, a Cabinet member in her former government, to hire, buy and maintain a helicopter.
 Suu Kyi was the de facto head of government, holding the title of state counsellor.
 Win Myint, who was president in her government, was a co-defendant in the same case.
+Friday's verdict in the purpose-built courtroom in the main prison on the outskirts of the capital, Naypyitaw, was made known by a legal official who insisted on anonymity for fear of being punished by the authorities.
+The trial was closed to the media, diplomats and spectators, and her lawyers were barred by a gag order from talking about it.
+The legal official said Suu Kyi received sentences of three years for each of four charges, to be served concurrently, and four years for the charge related to the helicopter purchase, for a total of seven years.
+Win Myint received the same sentences.
+Win Myat Aye, at the center of the case, escaped arrest and is now Minister of Humanitarian Affairs and Disaster Management in the National Unity Government, established by the military's opponents as a parallel administration by elected legislators who were barred from taking their seats when the army seized power last year.
+The military has declared NUG to be an outlawed "terrorist organization."
+The defendants denied all charges, and her lawyers are expected to appeal in the coming days.
+The official also said both Suu Kyi and Win Myint appeared to be in good health.

-The military government has repeatedly denied all requests to meet with her, including from the Association of Southeast Asian Nations, which seeks to help mediate an end to the crisis in Myanmar that some UN experts have characterised as a civil war because of the armed opposition to military rule.
+The military government has repeatedly denied all requests to meet with her, including from the Association of Southeast Asian Nations, which seeks to help mediate an end to the crisis in Myanmar that some United Nations experts have characterized as a civil war because of the armed opposition to military rule.

 Allowing access to Suu Kyi has been a major demand of the many international critics of Myanmar's military rulers, who have faced diplomatic and political sanctions for their human rights abuses and suppression of democracy.